Workshop categories and types

 - make connections between programme frameworks and classroom practice

-- enhance their understanding of assessment in IB programmes
+- enhance your understanding of assessment in IB programmes